Report: Cowboys, Elliott agree to $90 million deal

 Quarterback Dak Prescott, who did not hold out, is reportedly chasing a contract worth $35 million or more per season.

 Wide receiver Amari Cooper is in the final year of his deal, and the receiver market continues to escalate.
-Saints star Michael Thomas signed a five-year, $100 million deal in August, and Falcons All-Pro Julio Jones is in line to raise the bar higher in his ongoing negotiations with Atlanta.
+New Orleans Saints star Michael Thomas signed a five-year, $100 million deal in August, and Atlanta Falcons All-Pro Julio Jones is in line to raise the bar higher in his ongoing negotiations with Atlanta.

 —Field Level Media